 Selling Off Your Family’s Inheritance Because There’s No Will

-In other words, if you die without a will, any property your family holds dear — from the beach house where everyone gathered every summer to grandmother’s silver, or heirlooms passed down from your first ancestors — could be sold and gone forever.
+If you die without a will, any property your family holds dear — from the beach house where everyone gathered every summer to grandmother’s silver, or heirlooms passed down from your first ancestors — could be sold and gone forever.
 Your spouse or children might have a chance to object to a sale, but they might not even be asked.
-They may have the option of buying property they should have inherited.
+They may have the option of buying a property they should have inherited.

 Instead, a will could specify what is and what is not to be sold, if necessary, in probate.